yangbai90/pyiron-notebook/README.md

 ```
 git clone https://github.com/pyiron/pyiron_continuum.git
 ```
-and then put the path of pyiron-continuum into your `PYTHONPATH`, for instance:
+and then put the path of your pyiron-continuum into your `PYTHONPATH`, for instance:
 ```
 export pyiron_continuum=my-path-to-pyiron-continuum
 export PYTHONPATH=$PYTHONPATH:$pyiron_continuum